Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `underwater`

+*Read-only*.
 Friendly access to the actor's flag that controls if the actor is under water.

 **Returns**: